 - Once well-combined, fold in the remaining chocolate chips.
 Transfer to the prepared baking dish.

-- Bake until brownies are glossy on top but very soft and not fully set, about 30-35 minutes.
-Allow to cool fully before slicing so the brownies firm up and set.
+- Bake until brownies are glossy on top but soft and not fully set, about 35 minutes*.
+Allow the pan to cool fully before transferring and slicing so the brownies firm up and set.

 Get recipes delivered hot & fresh to your inbox!